xtensa/PodEmu/README.md

 </table>

+If you don't see your favourite app in the table above, don't worry, it still could be supported out of the box.
+The condition is, it should be programmed "properly" and follow standards described above.

-Please note, that ListSize and ListPosition information is very important to be able to see the total amount of songs in the playlist from the docking station and to be able to select random song from list and jump to it.
+ListSize and ListPosition information is very important to be able to see the total amount of songs in the playlist from the docking station and to be able to select random song from list and jump to it.
 Whenever this information is missing PodEmu will not know how many songs are in the the current playlist and will not support "jump to" command.
 In such case you will see one album, that contains just 3 songs and currently played song is always song nr 2.
 Also remember, that even if ListSize information is provided (which is count of songs in the current playlist), PodEmu don't know track names "a priori".
 Therefore, first time you browse them from docking station, you will see titles like "Track XYZ" for all of them.
 However, once the song is played, it's title is remembered at given position.
 This list is flushed when total count of song is changed or application is restarted.

 ## TODO